Merlin (miniseries): Plot

 The armies of Mordred and Arthur begin the Battle of Camlann, where many on both sides are slain.
 Arthur defeats Mordred and kills him, but Mordred deals Arthur a fatal blow.
-Sensing his protégé is dying, Merlin leaves Nimue to go to Arthur, but Mab's creation seals itself behind him, parting Merlin from Nimue forever.
-On the battlefield, Mab cannot save Mordred, and Arthur lives long enough to tell Merlin to return Excalibur to where it was found.
+Sensing his protégé is dying, Merlin leaves Nimue to go to Arthur, but Mab's creation seals itself behind him, separating Merlin from Nimue forever.
+On the battlefield, Mab mourns Mordred, and Arthur tells Merlin to return Excalibur to where it was found as he dies.
 Merlin gives back the sword to the Lady of the Lake.
-She tells Merlin she is slowly dying as the Old Ways are forgotten.
 Merlin accuses her of lying to him about the guardian of Camelot, but she explains that it was Galahad who was the true guardian and could have averted all this, though she assures Merlin that Arthur's death is not his fault.
 Merlin encounters Frik among the survivors of Arthur's army, who warns him that although Mab is significantly weakened, she is still dangerous.